-The exterior paint colour, including the wood trims, shall be subject to the prior written approval of the City.
+The exterior paint colour, including wood trims, shall be subject to the prior written approval of the City.
 If the colour is to be changed, the change shall be done in consultation with the City and reflect as best as can be determined the original appearance of the House or heritage colours appropriate for the period of the House.
 A contrasting complementary paint colour shall be used for windows, doors and wood trims.

 Changes to the exterior colour scheme shall not be undertaken without being reviewed and approved by the City Architect.
 The City Architect may consult with the Heritage Advisory Commission about the colour scheme.
+The following paint colours have been approved by the City Architect and are permitted to be used without further consultation.

-The general intent is to promote restoration and retention of existing materials and elements wherever possible.
+Body (Upper and Lower) - Victorian Peridot VC-17 Window Sash and Gutter Down spouts - Gloss Black VC-35 Trim, corner board, brackets, mouldings and banister - Edwardian Buff VC-6 Steps - Edwardian Porch Grey - VC-26 Doors - Vancouver Green - VC-20 The general intent is to promote restoration and retention of existing materials and elements wherever possible.
 If restoration is not feasible, replacements shall be constructed to match existing in terms of form, detailing and materials.
 Where original features have already been removed, altered or replaced by stylistically foreign elements, new replacements shall be consistent with the original design and done in consultation with an independent architect with experience in heritage restoration and acceptable to the City.

-4. INTERIOR CONDITION
+4. Interior Condition